How to Choose the Best Features for Your Mobile App

 Changes during product development are likely to occur however, it’s easy to let scope creep take control of your original vision and strategy.
 Once the product definition has been established, the team must carefully consider changes in the plan if they arise.
 Product definition ensures that the project remains focused on the ultimate goal, saving on cost and time.

-Ultimately, focusing your efforts into correctly defining your product in detail will help create the basis of a successful product that will solve pain points.
+Ultimately, focusing your efforts on correctly defining your product in detail will help create the basis of a successful product that will solve pain points.
 This could be internally for your organization, or for a user base that is external to your company.
 Either way, detailed product definition is essential if you hope to release a product that performs well in the app market.